HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/administering.md

 This section provides information on administering on Sametime environments.

 -   **[Sametime Admin overview](adminui_overview.md)**
-The Sametime Administrator is a web access interface used to work with policies and analytic data related to Sametime Meetings and chat features.
+The Sametime Admin is a web access interface used to work with policies and analytic data related to Sametime Meetings and chat features.
 -   **[Managing policies](adminui_policy_manage.md)**
 Sametime policies allow administrators to control user access to features.
 -   **[Monitoring your meeting and chat metrics with Grafana](adminui_grafana_overview.md)**